Memory Mechanism

 Industrial conversations are rarely one-shot.

-Users often continue asking inside the same context:
+Users often continue within the same context:

 - the same line